mik-tf/ucli/README.md

 ## Introduction

 `ucli` is a bash script designed to simplify the process of building tools from GitHub repositories.
-It provides an interactive menu and command-line interface for login, repository listing (currently a placeholder), and building tools.
-It requires `git` and `make` to be installed on the system.
+It provides an interactive menu and command-line interface.
+It requires `git` to be installed on the system.

 ## Features